fru-io/handbook/docs/project-management/scrum.md

 # Scrum

-We need to support 2 simultaneous and related communication channels, each with a different audience and vocabulary.
-We are struggling to fit 2 different meetings into one format or the other with both groups, leaving gaps for both.
+We want to support 2 simultaneous and related communication channels, each with a different audience and vocabulary.
+With a single standup, we struggle to fit 2 different meetings into one format or the other, leaving gaps for both.

 - Business / Product / Marketing / Management
 - Engineers and the scrum team(s) building the product

-The business / product group needs more frequent daily comms to work through blockers and open questions on roadmap and planning.
+The business / product group requires a daily standup to work through blockers and open questions on roadmap and planning.
 Examples are: user stories and business requirements, OKR quarterly planning.
 This meeting should inform on priorities, timelines and deliverables.
+It should also provide a venue to flag product-level decisions requested from the engineering team.

-The Scrum of Scrums was an attempt to address this, using pod leads.
-However, it has perhaps resulted in pods being disconnected, lacking a space for technical conversations and troubleshooting (which the previous standup format allowed for).
-It is also at risk of becoming a `status update` meeting which is not the intent of the scrum standup.
+In Q2 2020, a Scrum of Scrums standup was an attempt to address this, using pod leads.
+However, there was an un-intended consequence of pods being disconnected, and a missing space for technical conversations and troubleshooting, which the previous engineering standup format allowed for.
+It also was at risk of becoming a `status update` meeting, which is not the intent of the scrum team standup.

-While the Geekbot standup socializes everyone’s standup, it doesn’t create a predictable follow-up space for breakouts.
+Additionally, while the Geekbot written standup socializes everyone’s standup, it doesn’t create a predictable follow-up space for breakouts.
 It’s a lot of reading, every day.
-And we’re struggling to get high-level goal progress broadly visible (OKRs).
+And we risk losing visibility on week-to-week, high-level goal progress (OKRs).

 Lastly, scrum fails if it becomes too much of a management-driven process.
 The scrum team needs to be empowered to self-assess and continually improve its own processes, communications, and team-work.
 This is unlikely to happen if daily scrum meetings are run by or geared towards status reporting to management.
+There are other tools for this type of reporting within the scrum framework.

-# Process Changes
+# Process Changes - Q3 2020

 ## Monday - Thursday, weeks 1-2 of sprint.